aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You will live long enough to open many fortune cookies.
+> 🥠 Some fortune cookies contain no fortune.

-Last update: Thu Oct  9 05:09:47 2025
+Last update: Fri Oct 10 05:09:39 2025

 ### Let's play! 🎮